 An historic and special feature of the church is its organ, which dates from 1696.
 Its pipes were made by Christian Schmidt and his famous uncle, Bernard, who were building the organ in St Paul’s Cathedral around the same time.
 The case has fine carvings attributed to Grinling Gibbons, who also worked with Christopher Wren at St Paul’s.

-The organ has subsequently been added to and restored by eminent organ builders: John Snetzler in the 18th. century and Henry Willis in the 19th.
+Subsequent additions and restorations have been undertaken by eminent organ builders: John Snetzler in the 18th and Henry Willis in the 19th century.

-To hear our Music Director, Andrew Curtis and Assistant Organist, Graham Willson playing the first movement of the Organ Duet in C by SS Wesley on this fine instrument please click on the ‘Play’ button in the panel on the right.
-(Good speakers or headphones are recommended)
+To hear former Director of Music Andrew Curtis and Assistant Organist Graham Willson play the first movement of the Organ Duet in C by SS Wesley, click on the Play button on the right.
+For optimal enjoyment, good speakers or headphones are recommended.